Digicreon/Dispak/README.md

 Here are the definable variables:
 - **Main configuration**
   - `CONF_PLATFORM`: IF you don't want Dispak to detect the platform, you can set what is the current environment (`dev`, `test` or `prod`).
+  - `CONF_PLATFORMS`: This variable is also used to override the automatic detection of the platform.
+But here is an associative array that allows you to specify the platform type associated with each server (from the server names).
 - **pkg rule**
   - `CONF_PKG_CHECK_URL`: You can ask Dispak to check the return status of the given URL before creating a new tag.
 This is convenient if you have a local page that show the result of your unit tests; if the HTTP status of this page is an error (not equal to 200), the tag is not created.
   - `CONF_PKG_SCRIPTS_PRE`: You can ask Dispak to execute a list of scripts before creating a new tag.